MRtrix3/mrtrix3/docs/fixel_based_analysis/mt_fibre_density_cross-section.rst

 3. Bias field correction
 ^^^^^^^^^^^^^^^^^^^^^^^^
 Bias field correction is important to deal with spatial intensity inhomogeneities.
-Even though this FBA pipeline will account for these as well (in the later :ref:`mtlognorm` step, which is furthermore crucial to correct for global intensity differences between subjects), performing bias field correction at this stage will allow for more accurate estimation of the tissue response functions as well as the individual subject brain masks.
+Even though this FBA pipeline will account for these as well (in the later :ref:`mtnormalise` step, which is furthermore crucial to correct for global intensity differences between subjects), performing bias field correction at this stage will allow for more accurate estimation of the tissue response functions as well as the individual subject brain masks.

 This can be done in a single step using the :ref:`dwibiascorrect` script in MRtrix.
 The script uses bias field correction algorthims available in `ANTS <http://stnava.github.io/ANTs/>`_ or `FSL <http://fsl.fmrib.ox.ac.uk/>`_.
 In our experience the `N4 algorithm <http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3071855/>`_ in ANTS gives far superior results.
 To install N4, install the `ANTS <http://stnava.github.io/ANTs/>`_ package, then perform bias field correction on DW images using::